mohammadsadique/CURD-PHP/README.md

 This project contain two file first is insertClassFile.php and second is index.php

-insertClassFile.php
+1. insertClassFile.php

-// you need to include these file on your project
+* you need to include these file on your project

-// don't do any changes on it.
+* don't do any changes on it.

-index.php
+2. index.php

-// These file contain dynamic query for insertion.
+* These file contain dynamic query for insertion.

-// You can add Table Name, Column Name and Values
+* You can add Table Name, Column Name and Values

-// example :-
+Example :-

     $tablename = "xyz";